 STRATEGY 4: Encourage the public to call 911.
 An individual who is experiencing opioid overdose needs immediate medical attention.
-An essential first step is to get help from someone with medical expertise as quickly as possible.12-13 Therefore, members of the public should be encouraged to call 911.
-All they have to say is "Someone is not breathing" and give a clear address and location.
-Thirty-two states and the District of Columbia have "Good Samaritan" statutes that prevent arrest, charge, or prosecution for possession of a controlled substance or paraphernalia if emergency assistance is sought for someone who is experiencing an opioid-induced overdose.
+An essential first step is to get help from someone with medical expertise as quickly as possible [9, 10].
+Therefore, members of the public should be encouraged to call 911.
+All they have to say is, "Someone is not breathing" and give a clear address and location.

-STRATEGY 5: Encourage prescribers to use state Prescription Drug Monitoring Programs.
-State Prescription Drug Monitoring Programs (PDMPs) have emerged as a key strategy for addressing the misuse of prescription opioids and thus preventing opioid overdoses and deaths.
-Specifically, prescribers can check their state's PDMP database to determine whether a patient is filling the prescriptions provided and/or obtaining prescriptions for the same or a similar drug from multiple prescribers.
+STRATEGY 5: Encourage prescribers to use state Prescription Drug Monitoring Programs (PDMPs).
+State Prescription Drug Monitoring Programs (PDMPs) have emerged as a key strategy for addressing the mis-use and abuse of prescription opioids and thus preventing opioid overdoses and deaths.
+Specifically, prescribers can check their state's PDMP database to determine whether a patient is filling the prescriptions provided and/or obtaining prescriptions for the same or similar drug from multiple prescribers.

-While nearly all states now have operational PDMPs, the programs differ from state to state in terms of the exact information collected, how soon that information is available to prescribers, and who may access the data.
+While a majority of states now have operational PDMPs, the programs differ from state to state in terms of the exact information collected, how soon that information is available to prescribers, and who may access the data.
 Therefore, information about the program in a particular state is best obtained directly from the state PDMP or from the board of medicine or pharmacy.

-Encourage the public to call 911.
+Encouragee the public too call 911.